jovanzigic/SplitDMD_KS/README.md

 # SplitDMD_KS
-Split DMD algorithm tested on the Kuramoto-Sivashinksy Equation.
+Split DMD algorithm tested on the Kuramoto-Sivashinsky Equation.